 In theory, this gives us a total of 24 possible points.
 However, the scores from each grader will NOT be added up into a composite score, but will instead be added to the other grader’s scores in each area.
 Thus, you’ll be presented with three scores, on the following scales:

 - a 2-8 range for writing

 So a possible SAT essay score might look something like this: 7 reading/5 analysis/6 writing.

 Why oh why is the SAT even coming up with such a complex scoring system in the first place?
-My theory is that the SAT wants to give schools a lot better break down of your skill set.
-On the old SAT, there were just three section scores.
+The SAT wants to give schools a lot better breakdown of your skill set.
+On the old, pre-2016 SAT, there were just three section scores.
 Now, colleges that want to know the difference between two very similar candidates in terms of SAT scores can learn a lot more with the subscores and cross-test scores.

 At the same time, colleges don’t want to be inundated with all this information for each of the thousands of candidates they look at.
 That way they can start with the general score and if they want to dig deeper, they can look at these other scores.

 Old SAT Scores vs. New SAT Scores

 How do we compare new SAT scores to old SAT scores?
 The two tests are very different; a student who scored in the 95% on the old math section might not even crack 80% on the new one, or vice versa.

 But we have to be able to compare scores.
 Otherwise, we can’t know how students who took only the old test did in comparison to those who took the new test.

 With a table to show which score on the old SAT corresponds to which score on the new SAT, colleges can get a real sense of how the new test stacks up to the old one.